bigdawgbank/ie-bank/docs/CloudArchitect.md

   - Provides role-based pages for team collaboration and documentation.
 - **GitHub Actions**:
   - Automates CI/CD pipelines for application and infrastructure.
-  - Includes workflows for building, testing, and deploying to Azure environments(Dev, UAT and PROD).
+  - Includes workflows for building, testing, and deploying to Azure environments (Dev, UAT, and PROD).
 - **Integration with Azure**:
   - Deploys infrastructure using Bicep templates.
-  - Pushes Docker images to Azure Container Registry through Github actions.
+  - Pushes Docker images to Azure Container Registry through GitHub Actions.

 ---

 ### App Service for Containers
 #### Description
-We need and use the Azure App Service for Containers to host our backend Flask application, running in Docker containers.
-This service will allow us serverless scalability and ease of management.
+We use Azure App Service for Containers to host our backend Flask application, running in Docker containers.
+This service allows serverless scalability and ease of management.

 #### Key Features
 - **Containerized Backend**: